leighsmith/midisport-macos/README.md

     + MIDISPORT 4x4
     + MIDISPORT 8x8/S

+Other devices which are compatible may also work, although presently, these are the only ones which have been tested.

 I originally wrote M-Audio's first MacOS X version back in 2000 and donated it to them, as part of a start-up project that needed a MIDI device driver running on what was then a pre-release version of MacOS X. M-Audio took the code and updated it many times without giving me back their updated source code.
-M-Audio have seemed to have now abandoned the hardware and no longer support their version of the driver since 2009, as their newer devices do not use that driver.
+M-Audio have seemed to now abandoned the hardware and no longer support their version of the driver since 2009, as their newer devices do not use that driver.
 With the move by Apple to v10.14 (Mojave) and v10.15 (Catalina) to no longer support 32 bit drivers, I have modified and updated my original